aosabook/500lines/image-filters/image-filters.markdown

 ### Wrapper Classes and Tests
 Briefly mentioned above, there are two wrapper classes (`IFAImage` and `PixelColorHelper`) that wrap library methods for testability.
-This is because, in Java, final methods are methods that cannot be overridden or hidden by subclasses, which means they cannot be mocked.
+This is because, in Java, the keyword "final" indicates a method that cannot be overridden or hidden by subclasses, which means they cannot be mocked.

 `PixelColorHelper` wraps methods on the applet.
 This means we need to pass the